 “Infiltration and tradecraft.
 How do I enable you to defeat sensors?
 Standoff attack,” Vickers gave as an example.
 “A lot of these are solvable problems, we just haven’t asked.
 They may be hard and expensive, but they’re solvable.”

 For Vickers, designing a platform is as much a question of strategy as it is achieving a feat of engineering.

-Vickers explained the importance of adversary reaction using the example of the Army’s ultimately canceled Future Combat Systems (FCS) program.
+Vickers explained the importance of adversary reaction using the example of the Army’s ultimately cancelled Future Combat Systems (FCS) programme.
 FCS enhanced an area of fighting where the Army was already proficient in open battlefields.
 Seeing this, adversaries simply moved to the cities.

-Once the platform is aligned to strategy and the adversary, SOF must foster a defensewide enterprise nimble enough to develop the right technologies quickly and find the right partners.
+Once the platform is aligned to strategy and the adversary, SOF must foster a defencewide enterprise nimble enough to develop the right technologies quickly and find the right partners.

 Align capabilities and tools to that strategy.
-Technology is a driver of change for every organization that cannot be overlooked.
+Technology is a driver of change for every organisation that cannot be overlooked.
 “The worst thing is losing the technology race,” Vickers said.
-“I’d sacrifice some current capabilities, so I don’t fall behind in AI and autonomy.”
-Technology, however, should be rooted in the organization’s strategy and core values, and not be just for technology’s sake.
+“I’d sacrifice some current capabilities, so I don’t autumn behind in AI and autonomy.”
+Technology, however, should be rooted in the organisation’s strategy and core values, and not be just for technology’s sake.